 - 1. Make sure the SignaLink unit is off. - 2.
-Tune the radio to a simplex frequency not in use. - 3.
+Tune the radio to a simplex frequency not in use.
+Picture of the jumpers for the IC-ID5100 - 3.
 Connect the radio's speaker jack to the SignaLink's SPKR jack using the audio cable included. - 4.
 Connect the radio's mic jack to the SignaLink's RADIO jack using a short Ethernet patch cord (RG45). - 5.
 Connect USB cable between SignaLink to computer. - 6.
 Set the SignaLink USB's TX level control to minimum (fully counter-clockwise), the RX level control to 50%, and the DLY control to minimum. - 7.
 Power on SignaLink unit.